- Buy a card for $

 Lend your monthly pass

 Unlike paper passes, you can share your monthly PRESTO pass with someone else, who can use it when you aren’t.
-However, if your card is set for a discount (Senior, Child, Student or Community), you can only lend it to someone else who qualifies.
+However, if your card is set for a discount (Senior, Child, Youth, or Community or Access Pass), you can only lend it to someone else who qualifies.

 Use your card to pay for a second fare